Recursive Flora

 Using machine learning to transform abstract metaphors into measurable data

-I used machine learning to quantify each metaphor across 11 emotions, translating qualitative stories into structured data that could be explored and compared — without losing individual nuance.
-I chose theTweetEval Emotion Multilabel (Cardiff NLP) model over others because it handles modern, expressive language, making it a good fit for how participants naturally wrote.
+I used machine learning to quantify each metaphor across 11 emotions, translating qualitative stories into structured data that could be explored and compared.
+I chose the TweetEval Emotion Multilabel (Cardiff NLP) model because it handles modern, expressive language — a good fit for how participants naturally wrote.
+While Barrett (2017) argues emotion categories are culturally constructed rather than universal, the model captures how metaphors register within a shared linguistic context, useful for pattern comparison, not emotional truth.

 Analyzing metaphors’ emotional composition using the Cardiff NLP emotion model

-Sketching with data: which visual language would make emotion legible?
+Sketching with data: Which visual language would make emotion legible?

 Building on the garden metaphor established earlier, I sketched multiple variations of the metaphor flower to explore how line, shape, and placement could express emotion while remaining legible.